ING: Russia’s higher FX intervention in October may increase RUB resilience

 In October, total FX sales will reach a four-month high of $2.4bn, some $0.4bn more than expected because of the undercollection in fuel revenues in September.
-This means that the role of foreign politics for RUB's recent weakness may have been overestimated, in, which case higher expected FX sales in 4Q20 could offer more protection to RUB by year-end.
+This means that the role of foreign politics for RUB's recent weakness may have been overestimated, in, which case higher expected FX sales in 4Q20 could offer more protection to the ruble by year-end.

-The Russian finance ministry announced that it will materially increase the volume of FX sold to the Central Bank of Russia (off-market transactions) from RUB54bn ($0.7bn) in September to RUB127bn ($1.6bn) in October.
+The Russian Finance Ministry announced that it will materially increase the volume of FX sold to the Central Bank of Russia (off-market transactions) from RUB54bn ($0.7bn) in September to RUB127bn ($1.6bn) in October.

 The increase in FX sales was not unexpected given the $4/bbl decline of the Urals price in September, but the scale of the increase exceeded our and the market's expectations of RUB86-90bn.